compute ke/eff command

 IMPRORTANT NOTE: The temperature in eFF models should be monitored via the compute temp/eff command, which can be printed with thermodynamic output by using the thermo_modify command, as shown in the following example:

 compute effTemp all temp/eff thermo_style custom step etotal pe ke temp press thermo_modify temp effTemp

 See compute temp/eff.

 This compute calculates a global scalar (the KE).
 This value can be used by any command that uses a global scalar value from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The scalar value calculated by this compute is “extensive”.
 The scalar value will be in energy units.

 This compute is part of the USER-EFF package.
 It is only enabled if LAMMPS was built with that package.
 See the Build package doc page for more info.